 - Be supportive, and don’t overreact.

-- Be aware that when a student discloses information about an assault to you, s/he is demonstrating trust in you and the desire for help.
+- Be aware that when a student discloses information about an assault to you, she/he is demonstrating trust in you and the desire for help.

-- When possible, speak to the student in private or a location the student feels comfortable.
+- When possible, speak to the student in private or in a location where the student feels comfortable.

-- Encourage the student to talk with a trained DIAL Help crisis specialist by phone (888) 661-5589
+- Encourage the student to talk with a trained Dial Help crisis specialist by phone at 888-661-5589.

-- Report incidents to the Title IX coordinator.
+- Incidents must be reported to the Title IX coordinator.
 Reports may be made anonymously.